Build crosschain Applications with Aspens Market Stack¶

 }

-Implement a simple web application that enables users to trade USDT on Ethereum and USDC on Hedera.
+Build a web application that lets users trade USDT on Ethereum and USDC on Arbitrum.

 Organize Backend Structure:¶